tinode/chat/docs/API.md

     recv: 115, // integer, like 'read', but received, optional
     clear: 12, // integer, in case some messages were deleted, the greatest ID
                // of a deleted message, optional
-    trusted: { ... }, // application-defined payload assigned by the system
+    trusted: { ... }, // application-defined payload writable by the system
-                      // administration
+                      // administration, readable by all
-    public: { ... }, // application-defined data that's available to all topic
+    public: { ... }, // application-defined data writable by topic owner,
-                     // subscribers
+                     // readable by all
-    private: { ...} // application-defined data that's available to the current
+    private: { ... } // application-defined data that's available to the current
                      // user only
   }, // object, topic description, optional
   sub:  [ // array of objects, topic subscribers or user's subscriptions, optional
     {